zalando-stups/lizzy/README.rst

     $ docker build -t lizzy:dev .

-.. hint:: The "scm-source.json" file will be missing if you just clone
+.. hint:: If you clone
-          this repository.
-To know more what is this file, please read the `STUPS documentation`_.
+          this repository, the "scm-source.json" file will be missing.
+To know more about what is in this file, please read the `STUPS documentation`_.
 We have `tools`_ that can generate this file for you.

 After the image build, it will be available within the tag "lizzy:dev".
-You will also need to specify some environment variables to be used by Lizzy.
+You will also need to specify some environment variables for Lizzy to use.
 Here is an "example.cfg" file:

 .. code-block:: cfg